 - Stripperiffic: Yisha wears a Latex Space Suit which in a gross violation of common sense, has a "boob window".
 Amusingly, one of the first mods to come out was a texture change to cover up the window.

 - Subsystem Damage: Capital ships and space stations feature destroyable subsystems along the lines of Tachyon: The Fringe.
 Turrets, jumpdrives, and the ship's engines are primary targets.
 Originally, capital ships could be killed in short time by just cramming the Skunk into some nook and taping down the fire key - as the shield generators didn't actually shield the ship, only subsystems - but update 2.0 significantly improves capital ship defenses, almost requiring players to take down shield generators first.

 - Super Prototype: The Skunk is a one-off ship designed by the famous Bala Gi during the Second Terraformer War, to fight against the Earth State.
 It's extremely adaptable, and carries far more firepower than a typical ship of its size.
 Excessive production costs kept it from entering production, much like the Hyperion of X3: Reunion.

-- Time Skip: Takes place 30 to 40 years after the abrupt end of the Second Terraformer War, which was ended by the Ancients shutting down the gate system ("The Dark") and causing the collapse of the Community of Planets.
+- Time Skip: Takes place in 803 NT/2973 EY, 25 years after the abrupt end of the Second Terraformer War at the end of 778 NT/2948 EY, which was ended by the Ancients shutting down the gate system ("The Dark") and causing the collapse of the Community of Planets.

 - Used Future: The Albion Skunk starts off missing some pretty huge chunks and is covered in burn marks◊, though it gets repaired relatively quickly.
 Most "new" Cateran ships are old, patched-up Terran hulls with visible scorch marks, while their capital ships are old Terran frigates.